Faculty Bio

 Faculty statement/Why do you like teaching at Lake Land College?

 Because where else can I spend my days talking about the meaning of life, the morality of robots, and the occasional zombie hypothetical?
 Lake Land has that perfect mix of small-town heart and big-question curiosity.
 I love teaching here because the faculty are fabulous, and the students bring a mix of curiosity, resilience, and real-world grit.
-Many are balancing families, jobs, and the occasional existential crisis, and yet, they still show up, ready to learn, ask big questions, and challenge themselves (and sometimes me).

 Research interests, Specializations, and Background